 Laminates are decorative surface papers impregnated with melamine resins and then pressed over Kraft paper core sheets impregnated with phenolic resin.
 These sheets are then bonded at pressures exceeding 200 Kg/cm2 at temperatures approaching 150°C. Finished sheets are trimmed and the backs are sanded to facilitate bonding.
 Laminates are more difficult to wrap in comparison with wrapping paper, because papers are more flexible.
 The variety of laminates ranges from high-pressure to low-pressure to continuous laminates.
 There is a difference in the way theses laminates are manufactured as well as in the flexibility of the material.
 Sharp edges are not recommended.
 For the flooring industry the laminates are coated with aluminium oxide.

 In case of profile-wrapping with laminates an extremely long wrapping zone is necessary.
 The temperature of the laminate, if corners are to be wrapped, must reach 300° C in the relevant area.

 There are many different types of vinyl available.
-The most commonly used materials are hard / soft PVC and PP. Vinyl can be a solid colour or have a printed pattern.
+The most commonly used materials are hard / soft PVC and PP. Vinyl can be of a solid colour or have a printed pattern.
 Different topcoats are available for interior or exterior products.